ysdede/jesse_strategies/ewoexit2rt/README.md

 #### Magic numbers:
 n1, n2: pick best performing n dnas from lists.
 Enter huge numbers to get all dnas.
+TODO: it should be improved.

 eg: